maxbergmark/countdown-numbers-game/README.md

 ### MPI dynamic batching

 A big problem with the MPI version of the algorithm is that while the work is split into equal parts in terms of size, it is difficult to predict the amount of work required for each set of numbers.
-As such, the amount of actual work per process can vary by a substantial amount, which decreases average CPU utilization for the entire duration of the runtime.
+As such, the amount of actual work per process could vary by a substantial amount, which decreases average CPU utilization for the entire duration of the runtime.

 To solve this problem, the MPI implementation could use dynamic batching to divide the work among the nodes in the cluster.
 However, this is likely to interfere with the general structure of the non-MPI code, which is why it has been left out of scope for now.